 * Freshly ground pepper

 * 1 cup cooked barley (regular pearled or purple), brown rice or arborio rice

 * 1/2 cup grated Gruyère cheese (2 ounces)

 1. Preheat the oven to 375 degrees.
 Grease a 2-quart gratin dish with butter or olive oil.
 Steam the chard leaves or other greens over 1 inch of boiling water for two to five minutes until wilted and tender.
 Rinse with cold water, squeeze out water and chop medium-fine.
 Set aside.

 2. Heat the oil over medium heat in a large, heavy skillet.
 Add the onion and cook, stirring, until tender, about five minutes.
 Add the garlic, the chopped chard ribs and a generous pinch of salt.
 Continue to cook for another minute or two until the garlic is fragrant.
 Stir in the cooked greens and the thyme, and toss together.
 Season to taste with salt and pepper.
 Remove from the heat.

 3. In a large bowl, beat together the eggs and milk.
-Add 1/2 teaspoon salt and freshly ground pepper to taste.
+Add the mustard, Worcestershire sauce, 1/2 teaspoon salt and freshly ground pepper to taste.
 Stir in the greens mixture, the barley or rice, and the cheeses.
 Mix together well.
 Scrape into the oiled baking dish.

 4. Bake 35 to 40 minutes until sizzling and lightly browned on the top and sides.
 Remove from the heat, and allow to sit for at least 10 minutes before serving.